-Despite the global financial crisis, Sava Re has continued to implement its strategy of expanding the Sava Re Group to the markets of the Western Balkans.
+Despite the global financial crisis, Sava Re has continued to implement its strategy of expanding the Sava Re Group to the Western Balkans markets.
 Early in February 2008, Sava Re obtained permission from the Croatian Financial Services Supervision Agency (HANFA) for an indirect acquisition of a qualified stake of over 50% in Velebit osiguranje, d. d., Zagreb, and Velebit životno osiguranje, d. d., Zagreb.
 The conditions were thus met for Sava Re to acquire from Zavarovalnica Maribor a 100% share in Velebit usluge, d. o. o., Zagreb, which in turn holds majority stakes in the two insurance companies.

-46 NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - BALANCE SHEET
+46 NOTES TO THE FINANCIAL STATEMENTS - BALANCE SHEET